ocaml/dune/doc/melange.rst

      (module_system <module_system>)
      <optional-fields>)

-``<target>`` is the name of the target folder that will be used to place or the JavaScript artifacts resulting from the build.
+``<target>`` is the name of the folder where resulting JavaScript artifacts will be placed.
 In particular, the folder will be placed under ``_build/default/$path-to-directory-of-melange-emit-stanza``.

 The JavaScript artifacts will be placed following the file layout of the source